 Considering San Francisco is one of the best places to start a new career, it is no surprise that so many people are relocating here.
 Even if you are not a college grad, there are an abundance of fantastic companies to work for.
 Plus, since it is a hot tourist destination, bartenders, servers, hotel workers, and other jobs in hospitality are plentiful.
 When you add in the fact that this city has a thriving singles scene, plus countless attractions, activities, and parks for families, it is the perfect place to grow roots for nearly anyone.

 You may assume that you need to have a lot of money saved up or a good job secured before you move here, but this really is not true.
 Plenty of people move here, find a roommate, and work random jobs until they land their dream job and get their own place.
-Sound like New York City, right?
+Try sending your resume to temp agencies like Career Alliance, Manpower, Kimco Specialized Staffing, and Olsten to get a running start on finding a job.
+Sounds like New York City, right?
 Well, not quite.
 Although the city is listed as one of the most expensive places to live, you can survive quite comfortably on a surprisingly small budget.

 Get a Roommate